Skip to content

 KBase offers useful tools for analyzing genomics data within Narratives.
 By adding some metadata to your DTS transfer request, you can easily import your data into a KBase narrative.

-Here we describe a schema for the instructions field of a DTS transfer POST request.
-This field is embedded in the manifest.json file written to the root of the destination folder for a payload, and holds a JSON object that tells KBase's staging service how to import the contents of the payload into a KBase narrative.
-This schema was originally proposed in a GitHub issue.
+Here we describe a structure for the instructions field of a DTS transfer POST request suitable for importing content to a KBase narrative.
+The instructions field is embedded in the manifest.json file written to the root of the destination folder for a payload.
+In general, this field holds a JSON object that conveys information to a destination database that can be used for processing data after a transfer.
+In the case of KBase, the instructions field is interpreted by a file staging service to import the contents of the payload into a KBase narrative.
+This particular structure is described in detail here.

 What we describe here is relevant only to KBase Narrative imports--the structure of the instructions field is specific to the destination of a transfer to allow the DTS to interact reasonably with specific systems and organizations.